mobile-devices/ruby-agents-sdk/web_shell/local_cloud_config/guides/README.md

 Protogen is the MDI protocol generator tool.
 You give it a description of the communication protocol between a device and a server, and it generates all the communication layer code for you (taking care of all the little pesky details such as controlling the size of the messages or serializing efficiently your data).

 And it is simple to use: see {file:guides/protogen.md this guide} for details.

+### Push the code to mobile devices cloud ###

+Clic on Generate button next to your agent in tab 'SDK Agents' and a tar.gz will be generated, please send it to your Mobile Devices contact with all needed details.